 When it comes to eating, healthy meals full of lean proteins, fruits and vegetables, whole grains, and healthy fats is recommended.
 Many women opt to count calories to create a calorie deficit as well.

 Are you interested in breast augmentation?
-Do you have questions about weight loss before surgery?
-Contact us today to schedule a breast augmentation consultation appointment with Dr. Sieber.
+Do you have questions about boobs before and after weight loss?
+Contact us today to schedule a breast augmentation consultation appointment with Dr. Sieber San Francisco Plastic Surgeon.

 Breast implants before and after weight losshttps://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation